executium/trending-historical-cryptocurrency-news/README.md

 * For `GET` endpoints, parameters must be sent as a `query string`.
 * Parameters may be sent in any order.
 * If a parameter sent in both the `query string` and `request body`, the `query string` parameter will take priority.
+* This package is part of the [core executium API version 2](https://github.com/executium/api-version-2).

 ## HTTP Return Codes